tatyanazam/FL_covid_vis/README.md

 ![age_group_change_top_10_counties](https://github.com/tatyanazam/FL_covid_vis/blob/master/Change_in_age_group_dist_of_cases_for_top10covidcounties.png)

-As can be seen from the plot, as time has gone by, a higher proportion of cases is being recorded among younger age groups, particularly among 15-44 year olds.
+As can be seen from the plot, as time has gone by, a higher proportion of cases is being recorded among younger age groups, _particularly among 15-44 year olds_.
 Though the elderly population were most heavily affected by coronavirus in countries like Italy and China, this does not appear to be the case (in terms of positive case distributions) in Florida, despite the high retiree population and high number of nursing homes.
 Instead, residents aged 15-54 are testing positive the most, particularly in June/July.

 ``` r